 The Business Process Execution Language (BPEL) (Weerawarana et al. 2005) is a standardised language for specifying activities by means of web services.
 The standard specifies a BPEL process as XML code, though graphical notations exist, often based on BPMN.
 Service interaction can be executable or left abstract.
 Analysis tools for BPEL have been developed, for example by formalising BPEL models in terms of Petri nets as done by Ouyang et al. (2007) and Xia et al. (2012).
 Kovács, Varró, and Gönczy (2008) use a symbolic analysis model checker.
 Fu, Bultan, and Su (2004) and Foster et al. (2003) analyse the communication between BPEL processes by employing automata.
-Nevertheless, BPEL is exclusively used for web services defined using WSDL.
+Nevertheless, BPEL is exclusively for web services defined using WSDL, while in our case, we intend to use tools and APIs locally.